Man performing Tai Chi on a beach

 Chinese calligraphy, shū fǎ, is "the rules of writing Han characters".
 Chinese painting is known today as "guó huà".
 They emphasize motion and are charged with a dynamic life.
 As the oldest continuous artistic traditions in the world, calligraphy and painting today are known and learned as important parts of traditional Chinese culture.

-Michaelmas term Chinese calligraphy classes
+Lent term Chinese calligraphy classes

 Time: Tuesdays, 6.15-7.45pm